kiro6/keylogger-research-poc/README.md

 ## Results
 ### Static Anlaysis
-⚠️ *Flagged only by MaxSecure as* `Trojan.Malware.300983.susgen` — a known false positive in many cases.
+⚠️ From 72 engines, *only MaxSecure* flagged the file as `Trojan.Malware.300983.susgen` — a generic heuristic signature that is often considered a false positive in many cases.
 <p align="center">
   <img src="/assets/Screenshot_1.png" width="700"/><br>
     <em>VirusTotal Static Scan Result</em>